Golf Driving Lesson

 Club Parallel to Ground

 - One of the most important pieces of the backswing is your right knee.
-KEEP IT FLEXED.
-If you can maintain the flex in your right knee, the easier it will be to keep your swing on line.
+KEEP IT BENT.
+If you can maintain a soft bend in your right knee, the easier it will be to keep your swing on line.
 It will also help anchor your upper body so that you can make a solid turn without losing balance.

 - Your hands should be just below belt high when your club becomes parallel to the ground.